MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-spatial-test.md

 ---
 title: Validate measurements in mixed reality using a spatial test filter
-description: Learn about how to validate measurements or fittings of objects with width, depth, and height using mixed reality components in canvas apps.
+description: Learn how to validate measurements or fittings of objects with width, depth, and height using mixed-reality components in canvas apps.
 author: alex-msft
 ms.service: powerapps
 ms.topic: conceptual